Welcome to Class 8!

 We will continue to practise our cursive joined up writing every week.

-In Science we will be learning about evolution and inheritance.
-The key question for the unit will be - ‘Have we always looked like this?’.
-We will be building our understanding of how living things have changed over time.
-We will also be learning about how fossils can be used to provide information about the living things that inhabited the Earth millions of years ago.
+In Science we will be learning about human anatomy.
+The key question for the unit will be - ‘What would a journey through your body look like?’
+We will be building our understanding of how our circulatory system works.
+We will also be learning about the impact diet, exercise and lifestyle has on the way our bodies function.

 In other areas of the curriculum we will be studying the following: